nieen/CORS-Validator/README.md

 ## 🆘 FAQ

-### Q: Why do tests always fail?
+### Q: Why do CORS tests always fail?
 A: Please check:
 - Whether the target API server is running
 - Whether the API address is correct
 - Whether the server has configured correct CORS headers
+- Check browser console for specific error messages

 ### Q: How to test APIs that require authentication?
-A: The current version does not support custom request headers, this feature will be added in future versions.
+A: The current version does not support custom request headers.
+You can:
+- Use public endpoints for testing
+- Configure your API to allow requests from localhost:3000
+- This feature will be added in future versions

 ### Q: What response formats are supported?
 A: Supports JSON and plain text formats, automatically detects and parses appropriately.

+### Q: How do I use the WangEditor validator?
+A:
+- Edit content in the rich text editor
+- Click "Get JSON Format" to view the JSON representation
+- Click "Set JSON Format" to input custom JSON and convert to HTML
+- Images can be uploaded via the toolbar button

+### Q: How do I switch between themes and languages?
+A:
+- Use the theme switcher in the top-right corner
+- Use the language switcher in the top-right corner
+- Your preferences are automatically saved to localStorage
+- Visit the Settings page for more configuration options

+### Q: Where are my settings saved?
+A: All settings are saved to:
+- `localStorage`: Theme preference, language preference
+- `sessionStorage` or `localStorage`: CORS test configuration
+- Changes are automatically persisted when you modify settings

 ## 📞 Contact